altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *Martha tilted her head but nodded.*
 *They approached the elevators.*
-"He's really serious about that, by the way... don't look away, not even internally to write on the board."
+"He's really serious about that, by the way...
+Don't look away, not even internally to write on the board."
 `'Why?'`
 ~Martha noticed the color of that screen change~
 `'Why is that a different color now?'`